serjG901/avomova/README.md

 # avomova
- AVOMOVA - anime, manga, cinema on MOVA
+ AVOMOVA - audio, video and other on belarusian language